signalfx/signalfx-python-tracing/signalfx_tracing/libraries/flask_/README.md

 - [opentracing-contrib/python-flask](https://github.com/opentracing-contrib/python-flask)
 - [Official Site](http://flask.pocoo.org)

-The SignalFx Auto-instrumenter configures the OpenTracing Project's Flask instrumentation for your Flask 0.10+ applications.
+The SignalFx Auto-instrumentor configures the OpenTracing Project's Flask instrumentation for your Flask 0.10+ applications.
 You can enable instrumentation within your app and `Blueprint` routes by invoking the `signalfx_tracing.auto_instrument()` function before initializing your `Flask` application object.
 To configure tracing, some tunables are provided via `flask_config` to establish the desired tracer and